LiannaNewman/LiannaNewman.github.io/_posts/2016-07-24-create-an-app-using-rails-post.md

 $ atom .
 {% endhighlight %}

-Note: I use the text editor Atom.
+Note: I used the text editor Atom.

 I’ll get into database usage and the rails server in the next post, but you this is how you get started with a new app.